sarah-you/c0323-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

   - SQLite is a relational database that is in majority of devices and applications so having familiarity with relational database would help as a web developer

 - What is one way to see if PostgreSQL is running?
-  - 'sudeo service postgresql status'
+  - 'sudo service postgresql status'

 ## Notes